-D-2-B-Trap Request Justifications
+D-2-B-TRAP REQUEST JUSTIFICATIONS

 Traps are the most common equipment request made.
-Because these are a necessary component for meeting the Program's BMP and achieving the goals of the project, they are an allowable expense.
+Because these are a necessary component for meeting the TNR BMP, and achieving the goals of the project, they are an allowable expense.
 However because this can also be a costly expense and be an asset to the Applicant well beyond the project completion, it is important that this expense be well-justified.